Baltimore City Public Schools H-1B Visa Sponsorship Jobs USA

 Does Baltimore City Public Schools sponsor H-1B visas?

 Yes, Baltimore City Public Schools sponsors H-1B visas.
 BCPS has an active sponsorship program and regularly files H-1B petitions for qualifying employees.
-The district also works with F-1 OPT, CPT, TN, and J-1 visa holders, making it one of the more internationally inclusive public school employers in the Mid-Atlantic region.
+The district also works with F-1 OPT, CPT, TN visa, and J-1 visa holders, making it one of the more internationally inclusive public school employers in the Mid-Atlantic region.

 Which roles at Baltimore City Public Schools typically receive H-1B sponsorship?